jdh4/job_defense_shield/README.md

 + CPU and GPU job fragmentation (e.g., 1 GPU per node over N nodes)
 + the largest CPU and GPU jobs
 + the jobs that have been queued for the longest
++ cases where a user encountered all failed jobs on the last day they submitted

 The script does not protect against:
 + abuses of file storage or I/O